nnellans/bicep-guide/README.md

 ```

 ## Parameter Decorators
-- Decorators are placed directly above the parameter
+- Decorators are placed directly above the parameter definition
-- You can use more than one decorator for each parameter
+- You can use more than one decorator for each parameter definition
-- It's good practice to specify the min and max character length for parameters that control resource naming.
+- It's good practice to specify the `minLength` and `maxLength` decorators for parameters that control resource naming.
 These limitations help avoid errors later during deployment
-- For integers you can specify min and max values, instead
+  - For integers you can specify `minValue` and `maxValue` decorators, instead
-- It's good practice to provide descriptions for all of your parameters.
+- It's good practice to provide the `description` decorator for all of your parameters.
 Try to make them helpful
-- The `@allowed()` decorator can be used to provide allowed values in an array.
+- The `allowed` decorator can be used to provide allowed values in an array.
 If the value doesn't match, then the deployment fails
+  - Use this sparingly, as Azure makes changes frequently to things like SKUs and sizes, so you don't want to have an allowed list that is out of date

 ```bicep
 @minLength(1)